Wolfspeed: From Strength To Strength

 “Our increase in capacity also gives us a better cost base as we have more scale,” he adds.
 “We have chosen to drive costs and yields very hard to decrease the price differential between silicon and SiC, in order to increase market adoption, and we will continue to do this over the coming years,” he adds.

 So where next for Wolfspeed?
-Without a doubt, the competition for silicon carbide market share is increasing with other key players, including Infineon, STMicro, Rohm and ON Semi, all striving to fulfil growing market demands.
+Without a doubt, the competition for SiC market share is increasing with other key players, including Infineon, STMicro, Rohm and ON Semi, all striving to fulfil growing market demands.

 “This is the first time I've been at the heart of such a dramatic industry transition and it's so exciting to be a part of this,” he adds.
 “We're converting an entire industry; how cool is that?”